 Colleen first became interested in Fair Trade when she took a module in economic development as part of her languages degree at University.
 This interest led her to gain work and volunteering experience with a range of community and international development organisations in Scotland and abroad.
 It was whilst working as a community workshop facilitator with Xchange Scotland that she became especially interested in community engagement theories and practice.
-Colleen is keen to combine this community development knowledge with her language skills and passion for Fair Trade to help SFTF reach as wide an audience as possible.
-In her spare time, Colleen is training for her first triathlon so can usually be found in the pool, on the track or on her bike somewhere!
+Colleen is keen to combine this community development knowledge with her language skills and passion for Fair Trade to help The Forum reach as wide an audience as possible.
+In her spare time, Colleen enjoys running!

 Campaigns and Communications Team

 Mara Fehling - Public Affairs Volunteer